Shoshiiyoshii/WGU-Capstone/README.md

 you will be notified whether there are any appointments scheduled to start in the next 15 minutes.
 Below that there is a pane that contains the appointments table.
-Use the radio buttons above the appointments table on the right to toggle between all appointments, this weeks appointments, or this months appointments.
+Use the radio buttons above the appointments table on the right to toggle between all appointments, this week's appointments, or this month's appointments.
 Directly under the appointments table you can see three buttons, "Add", "Update", or "Delete" which will allow you to manipulate the appointment data accordingly.